"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Acknowledgments

 \section{Acknowledgments}

 P.B. has been funded by SNSF project 200021\_153604 ``High fidelity simulation for compressible materials''.
 R.A. has been funded in part by the same project.
-The basis of this work has been set during the visit of Rapha{\"e}l Loub{\`e}re (Universit{\'e} de Bordeaux, France) to UZH Z{\"u}rich, Switzerland.
-The authors would like to thank Fran\c{c}ois Vilar (Universit{\'e} de Montpellier, France) for the helpful discussions for the LSE detection strategy of this paper.
+The authors would like to thank Rapha{\"e}l Loub{\`e}re (CNRS and Universit{\'e} de Bordeaux, France) for the very helpful discussions about MOOD and Fran\c{c}ois Vilar (Universit{\'e} de Montpellier, France) for the helpful discussions for the LSE detection strategy of this paper.